samathaluca/gitpod-meetmeinthemiddle/README.md

 ## Project purpose
 The aim was to create a feature for a dating website that is useful and fun.
+A local map is displayed around a calculated midpoint (between two towns) and populated with suggested meeting places, the types of which are chosen by the user, from a list of options.
-The 'fate driven' selection of first date meeting point is generated randomly making it exciting.
+The 'fate driven' selection of first date meeting point is generated randomly.
 When the map midpoint is populated with potential meetup venues it creates a positive feeling.
 The purpose takes responsibility and stress away from the date by choosing a meeting point narrowed down to the randomly generated venues brought up on the map.

-A local map around the calculated midpoint, is populated with suggested meeting places, the types of which are chosen by the user, from a list of options.
+## Information Architecture

-## Information Architecture: The layout is structured using Bootstrap grid and components to ensure that application is fully responsive.
+The layout is structured using Bootstrap grid and components to ensure that application is fully responsive.
 Design was done considering mobile first approach.

 # Quick Guide
 ## The user is prompted to input:-